 General Immunity Protection

 New Mexico’s Good Samaritan laws provide legal immunity to those who voluntarily provide assistance at the scene of an accident or emergency.
+Each state has some type of Good Samaritan legislation aimed at protecting individuals who assist others in emergency medical situations.
 Individuals rendering emergency care in good faith are not held liable for civil damages except in cases of gross negligence.
 This means if you step in to help someone in need, you generally cannot be held liable for any damages that result from your efforts, as long as your actions were reasonable and intended to be helpful.

 The immunity protection provided by Good Samaritan laws does not extend to situations where a person’s actions involve gross negligence or intentional harm.
 If your actions go beyond the scope of providing reasonable assistance or if your actions worsen the situation due to recklessness, you might still be held legally accountable.